africanvisionmalawi/avm-site/src/pages/education/index.md

   url: "/education/building-a-school-at-masiye/"
 - linkTitle: Project4Africa
   linkText: Project4Africa have supported us in raising funds to build Namanyanga
-    School a teachers house and a pre-school with feeding centre.
-Subsequently they have also funded the M'bang'ombe Maternity Unit.
+    School, a teacher's house and pre-school with feeding centre.
+They have also funded a Maternity Unit.
   photo: "/img/page-links/link-project4africa.jpg"
   url: "/projects/project4africa/"
 columns: